davidgasquez/handbook/Open Data.md

 	- Pyodite + DuckDB for transformations could cover a large area.
 - **Declarative** Everything should be defined as code.
 E.g: YAML files with the source datasets and the transformations.
 Similar to how Pachyderm/Kamu/Holium do.
 - **Environment agnostic**.
 Can be run locally and remotely.
 One machine or a cluster.
 Streaming or batch.
 - **Templated**.
-Having a repository of open transformations could empower a bunch of use cases ready to plug in to datasets:
+Having a repository/market of open transformations could empower a bunch of use cases ready to plug in to datasets:
 	- Detect outliers automatically.
 	- Detect suspicions records like a categorical variable value that only appears one time while others values appear many times.
 	- Enrich data smartly (matcher + augmenter).
 If it detects a date, add the day of wee.
 If it detects latitude and longitude, adds country/city.

 ### Visualizations
-- **Defaults** Suggest basic charts (bars, lines, time series, clustering).
+- **Defaults**.
+Suggest basic charts (bars, lines, time series, clustering).
-- **Exploratory** Allow drill downs and customization.
+- **Exploratory**.
+Allow drill downs and customization.

 ## Extra Thoughts
 - There are already open source projects like [Airbyte](https://airbyte.com/) that could be used to build open data connectors.
 It would make possible replicating something from `$RANDOM_SOURCE` (like the Ethereum blockchain) to any destination (like IPFS).